Udit025/Product-comparision-and-catalog/README.md

+Open the project in Vs code and run the command npm install.
+<br></br>
-Open the project in Vs code and run the command npm install If face any DEPRECIATED issue in dependencies run npm audit fix --force And to run the application use command npm run start The Application will run on localhost:3000
+If face any DEPRECIATED issue in dependencies run npm audit fix --force.
+<br></br>
+And to run the application use command npm run start.
+<br></br>
+The Application will run on localhost:3000.
+<br></br>
-Make sure the availability of database mongoDb
+Make sure the availability of database mongoDb.